-Trump nominates Kevin Warsh to replace Powell as fed chair
+Trump nominates Kevin Warsh to replace Powell as Fed chair

 The Federal Reserve has long been seen as a stabilising force in global financial markets, due in part to its perceived independence from politics.

-The Federal Reserve is tasked with combating inflation in the United States while also supporting maximum employment.
+It is tasked with combating inflation in the US while also supporting maximum employment.
 It is also the nation’s top banking regulator.

 The agency’s rate decisions over time influence borrowing costs throughout the economy, including for mortgages, car loans and credit cards.